kurodenjiro/bert-extractive-summarizer-vietnamese/README.md

 the neuralcoref library can be tweaked in the SingleModel class.

 Paper: https://arxiv.org/abs/1906.04165
-Vietnamese models for spaCy Tokenizer: https://github.com/trungtv/vi_spacy
+Vietnamese models for spaCy : https://github.com/trungtv/vi_spacy

 ## Install